-Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program service; or b) Is it a review of a policy, program service; that directly and significantly impacts the public A GIA has been completed.
+Gender Impact Assessment (GIA) Status Does this Council report recommendation a) Introduce a new policy, program and/or YES □ b) Is it a review of a policy, program A GIA has been completed. service; that directly and significantly impacts the publi A GIA is not required.
 Link to Gender Impact Assessment GIA - Not applicable